Ilie Ciocan, Romania’s oldest living person celebrated his 111th birthday

 Ilie Ciocan on his 111th birthday in 2024

-The Gerontology Research Group is pleased to announce that Mr. Ilie Ciocan, the oldest living person in Romania, the oldest living person in the Balkans, the oldest living World War II veteran in the world and the second-oldest living man in Europe, celebrated his 111th birthday in the village of Bratia din Vale, Galicea, Valcea, Romania on 28 May 2024.
+The Gerontology Research Group is pleased to announce that Mr. Ilie Ciocan, the oldest living person in Romania, the oldest living person in the Balkans and the oldest living World War II veteran in the world, celebrated his 111th birthday in the village of Bratia din Vale, Galicea, Valcea, Romania on 28 May 2024.

-Ilie Ciocan was born in the village of Cremenari, Galicea, Valcea County, Romania on 28 May 1913 N. S. (15 May 1913 O. S.).
+Ilie Ciocan was born in the village of Cremenari, Galicea, Valcea County, Romania on 28 May 1913 O. S. (10 June 1913 N. S.).
 Life dealt him a challenging hand, orphaned first by his father at the tender age of 6, and later by his mother at 12, compelling him to enter the workforce early to survive.
 Young Ilie toiled as a shepherd, earning his sustenance with what he described as a “piece of bread.”
 His early years were marked by hard work, particularly with “cows,” until he reached the age of 14.

 At the age of 18, he married Floarea Obogeanu, who was seven years older than him, they were officially married on 28 January 1932 in the Romanian Orthodox Church.
 Together they had six children, three daughters and three sons.
 He was mobilized into the army at the age of 22, then was incorporated in the 6th Pitesti Artillery Regiment in 1935 and went to the front in 1941.
 He participated in the Second World War as a gunner and courier servant, on the Eastern Front, in Odessa and the Don Bend, but it also reached the Western Front and even to Czeechoslovakia.